 Are you a UK climate campaigner who wants to build campaigns on the best possible evidence of how to effectively engage audiences, but lacks the time and support to apply this evidence to your work?
-We’re kicking off our new Climate Engagement Lab, designed to support campaigners, with a start-up phase focused on the lead-up to COP26.
+We’re kicking off our new Climate Engagement Lab, designed to support campaigners, with a start-up phase focused on the lead-up to the UN climate conference (COP26).

-Update: on 25 March 2021, as part of this project, we ran a webinar in which we drilled down into what different segments of the UK population might think about some of the major talking points at the COP26 conference, based on our Britain Talks Climate research.
-We also presented a new briefing on how individual behaviour change can be linked to systemic change and campaigning on COP26.
+Update March 2021: we ran a webinar in which we drilled down into what different segments of the UK population might think about some of the major talking points at the COP26 conference, based on our Britain Talks Climate research.
+We also presented a new summary briefing on how individual behaviour change can be linked to systemic change and campaigning on COP26.

 As the UK and the world try to ramp up their climate action, and in the lead-up to the UN COP26 climate summit less than a year from now, a strong social mandate for the changes to come – for example improving our homes, or changing how we travel – is essential.